yutpeckc/pac_members/README.md

 	* First and Last name
 	* Any other fields from the original form on SquareSpace?

-* Auto email two weeks ahead of expiration
+* Add Active Admin
-* HTTPS?
+* Auto email two weeks ahead of expiration - use "whenever" gem
-* Active Admin?
+* HTTPS? - probably don't need with Stripe checkout.js